Start date: September 2019

 - Network across the UCL’s world-leading Faculties of Engineering, Arts & Humanities, Brain Sciences, Life Sciences, Medical Sciences and the Bartlett, UCL’s Faculty of the Built Environment, to find fellow entrepreneurs and potential collaborators and co-founders.

-- In Summer 2018, take part in the UCL Innovation & Enterprise Idea Accelerator.
+- Take part in the UCL Innovation & Enterprise Idea Accelerator.

 - On graduation, many student start-ups continue their journey in the Hatchery.
 Others, at a stage where they have raised initial funding, continue at BASE KX, or IDEALondon, within UCL Innovation & Enterprise, or at Seedcamp, Techstars, Barclays Techstars, or Wayra outside it.